-Not only is Sydney Harbour one of the most perfectly idyllic locations for tourists, it’s also a unique city due to its proximity to deep water currents, with the Eastern Australian Current incredibly close to land.
+Not only is Sydney Harbour one of the most perfectly idyllic locations for tourists, but it’s also a unique city due to its proximity to deep water currents, with the Eastern Australian Current incredibly close to land.
 This means, quite simply, it’s a perfect fishing location for beginners to experiment.
 For experienced hands to tempt the briny depths and expand their skill-sets.

 What You Should Know

 There are a few rules in place regarding fishing at Sydney Harbour.
 Nothing that should take you by surprise if you’re an experienced angler.

 - Check local signposts for rules specific to each area.